jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/2a43d542d80077b6dda253f7f5a107b1)

-This epic show the paragraph toolbox for, and only for the editor having the
+This epic show the paragraph toolbox for and only for the editor having the
 right `editorName`.
 The absolute position at which the paragraph toolbox will be
 shown is computed from there.
 We also store in the redux state the node index
 corresponding to the paragraph in which the cursor is.
 It will later be used
 to insert medias chosen with the paragraph toolbox.

 Unlike the text toolbox buttons, paragraph toolbox buttons each behave
 differently.
-Explaining them all will be too long, we'll rather focus on an
+Explaining them all will be too long, we'll rather focus on a
-speaking example.
+telling example.
 For other cases, feel free to check the source code !

 ## Insertion of a tweet : a case study

 In this chapter, we will try to give a better insight of how the whole thing is
-working, by breaking down a simple use case and the components involved in it's
+working, by breaking down a simple use case and the components involved in its
 workflow.
 The main idea of this use case was to give users the simplest way to
 insert a tweet, only by pasting a link, without any HTML edition required.